Ehpropp/fastai-v3/README.md

-# Fruit Classifier Web Host Repository
+# Fruit Classifier Web App Repository

 This repo is the code base for the web app version of a deep learning model I created using the [fast.ai](https://www.fast.ai) library.
 Upload an image of any of the listed fruits on the page and let it tell you what fruit you uploaded.
 Try it out and let me know how it goes!

-The webpage can be accessed [here](https://eli-fruit-classifier.onrender.com).
+The web app can be accessed [here](https://eli-fruit-classifier.onrender.com).

 The jupyter notebook used to create and train this model will be uploaded shortly.